 Detroit is the largest city in Michigan- with several nicknames.
 We lovingly refer to our beloved city as “The D”, “Motown”, “The Motor City”, or most recent- “America’s Comeback City.”
-Having grown up just 30 miles north of the city, and done my fair share of traveling around the world- I feel Detroit is seriously underrated as a travel destination.
+I grew up just 30 miles north of the city, and have done my fair share of traveling around the world, I still feel Detroit is seriously underrated as a travel destination.
 But fear not!
 Detroit city is making a comeback.
-Lonely Planet recently ranked the D- No.2 in the top 10 cities to travel in 2018, making it the ONLY continental U.S. city on the list.
+Lonely Planet recently ranked the D- No.2 in the top 10 cities to travel in 2018.
+Making it the ONLY continental U.S. city on the list.

-Here’s your guide to Detroit in a weekend!
+Here’s your perfect weekend guide to Detroit Michigan from a local!

 Brunch Instead of Lunch

 Brunch: My favorite meal of the day.
 Detroit has so many options for a delicious mid-day meal, and many are centrally located right downtown.
 Here are some of my personal favorites!

 Dime Store: This dime is a little hidden gem- it’s located inside the Chrysler House.
 Order a peach mimosa, with your eggs benny and find out why they call it Detroit’s #1 breakfast spot.

 Pro Tip: While you’re waiting for a table, go around the corner of the Chrysler Building to Bon Bon Bon and snack on the most adorable, tasty, handmade chocolate boxes you’ll ever taste.

 Located in the heart of downtown Detroit, the namesake comes from the old Hudson’s department store that was across the street.
 I would recommend trying their delicious Baklava French Toast- covered in walnuts, and pistachios, and drizzled in honey.